You may wish to see an introductory page to this section first.

 The writer referred to the trade of the town in the XVIth/XVIIth centuries, but the sentence might have applied also to the Roman town in the IInd and early IIIrd centuries AD, by replacing Venice with Aquileia.
 It was a period of economic development in many provinces of the Empire which led to the construction of aqueducts, baths, amphitheatres and other facilities.
 The high number of gold coins of that period which were found at Augsburg testify to the prosperity of the town.

 Mercury held a major role among the gods of the Greek/Roman pantheon who were worshipped by the Germans and the Gauls.
 His role as patron of trade suited the desire of social promotion of the mercantile society of the provincial towns.
-The horned animal which appears in the reliefs at Augsburg is not typical of the traditional iconography of Mercury; it most likely derives from the features of a local ancestral god.
+The ox which appears in the reliefs at Augsburg is not typical of the traditional iconography of Mercury; it most likely derives from the features of a local ancestral god.

 Roman Museum: "Mirror of life" side reliefs of the tombstone of Pompeianius Silvinus and his brother (see another "Mirror of life" relief in the introductory page)